 Kingston sits astride the Atlantic Flyway, a major migration route.
 Millions of birds travel through the area enroute to their breeding grounds, and then return again in the autumn as they head back to their wintering areas.
 This makes the area one of Ontario’s premier birding destinations, and the KFN membership includes many keen birders.

 Kingston Field Naturalists supports the American Birding Association’s Code of Birding Ethics in accordance with KFN’s Sensitive Sightings Policy.
-KFN no longer publicly reports sensitive sightings until the threat to the animal or plant is passed; all KFN members should follow the code of ethics and the Sensitive Sightings Policy.
-Please review them both before reading on.
+KFN members follow the ABA Code of Birding Ethics and the Sensitive Sightings Policy.

 Gone are the days of paper bird lists sent into a compiler who would create compendiums of the local birds.
 In recent years, the collection of bird data has migrated almost exclusively to eBird.
 To participate in the collection of bird data, please read about eBird below and start making lists!

 “eBird is an online database of bird observations providing scientists, researchers and amateur naturalists with real-time data about bird distribution and abundance. eBird has been described as an ambitious example of enlisting amateurs to gather data on biodiversity for use in science.”
 (Source: Wikipedia)

 The Kingston Field Naturalists is an enthusiastic supporter of eBird and uses the data for weekly, quarterly and annual reports on the birds in the Kingston Study Area.